This article was published on November 22, 2022 and updated on December 5, 2022

-On November 21, June Nicole Lapine, better known as @shoe0nhead, took to Elon Musk's Twitter to imply that the luxury fashion label is conspiring to exploit children — a baseless claim rendered even more preposterous by the YouTuber's reasoning.
+On November 21, June Nicole Lapine, better known as @shoe0nhead, took to Elon Musk's Twitter to imply that the luxury fashion label is conspiring to exploit children.

-She begins by highlighting a few photos from Balenciaga's holiday gifting campaign, which starred child models clutching the brand's harness-clad teddy bear bags, accessories that debuted at Balenciaga's Paris Fashion Week Spring/Summer 2023 runway presentation.
+She begins by highlighting a few photos from Balenciaga's 2022 holiday gifting campaign, which starred child models clutching the brand's new teddy bear bags, which debuted at Balenciaga's Paris Fashion Week Spring/Summer 2023 runway presentation.

-While some have objected to Balenciaga's decision to place the BDSM-inspired bags in the hands of young kids, the isolated campaign isn't exactly indicative of a wider conspiracy.
+While Balenciaga's decision to place the leather-strapped toys in the hands of child models may be misguided, the isolated campaign isn't exactly indicative of a wider conspiracy.

 Said photographs feature the collaboration's Three Stripes handbag atop a pile of very official looking documents.

 Upon zooming in, one of those documents is revealed to be a comment from United States v.
 Williams, a Supreme Court ruling that upheld the PROTECT Act, a federal law that criminalizes advertising, promoting, presenting, or distributing child pornography.

 She goes on to cite Balenciaga's wiped Instagram feed as further indication of the brand's supposed guilt.
 Of course, anyone who follows the company knows that it periodically erases its feed and fills the blank slate with its latest drop.

 Just before Lapine's conspiratorial tweets went viral, Balenciaga replenished its official Instagram with fresh imagery of its Spring 2023 Garde-Robe collection, which launched for pre-order on the morning of November 21.